-On Nov.
-17, 1800, New England’s 39 representatives to the U. S. Congress met in Washington, D.C., for the first time.
-They had been meeting in Philadelphia, which many of the New Englanders undoubtedly preferred because of the distance.
+They had met before in Philadelphia, which many of the New Englanders undoubtedly preferred because of the distance.

 The reason for the premature move to the Capitol was political, as is usual in Washington.
 Adams feared he would lose re-election.
 He was unpopular for signing the Alien and Sedition Acts, which curbed freedom of the press, for avoiding war with France and for imposing federal taxes.
 He hoped to pick up Southern votes by quickly moving the entire federal government to the southern city.
 It didn’t work.
 He would lose to Jefferson after a nasty campaign.

 The 1800 election marked the beginning of the end for the Federalist Party.
 It was also the dusk of an era when New England had enormous influence on the federal government.
 It wasn’t that Adams and Sedgwick would lose power; New England would send five more presidents to Washington (six if you count George H.W.
 Bush) and nine more House speakers.
-In the next 20 years, seven more states would be admitted to the union, and only one would be from New England.
+In the next 20 years, seven more states would join the union, none from New England.
 And then another 38 would join without any from the Northeast.

-The Federalists saw that coming, back in the day.
-They weren’t pleased with the Jeffersonian ascension to power and the decline of their own.
+The Federalists saw that coming.
+They resented the Jeffersonian ascension to power and the decline of their own.
 They wanted a strong central government and – let’s be honest – they were elitist.
 Take Connecticut’s congressional delegation, for example.
 All nine members attended Yale.